dulithamahishka94/hashnode/cmg6opnxc000002joamc7egw8.md

 # The Real Cost of "Optimizing" Too Early

-Here's what I've seen in enterprise codebases that avoided route model binding for "performance":
+Here's what I've seen in enterprise codebases that avoided route model binding for "performance".

 * 47 different ways to fetch and validate a User model